Safeguarding the public rights-of-way within the City of Chandler.

 Utility and other construction in Right-of-Way or Utility Easements

 The City of Chandler grants permissions for locating existing utilities and for construction or maintenance work in Public Rights-of-Way (RoW) and Public Utility Easements (PUE) by issuance of a permit per Section 46.2 of Part VII of the Chandler City Code.
-Requirements for Working in the City Rights-of-Way and Utility Easements can be found in the Utility Permit Manual and the subsequent exhibit documents below:
+Requirements for Working in the City Rights-of-Way and Utility Easements can be found in the Utility Permit Manual.

 Small Wireless Facilities in Right-of-Way